-The subscribers having adopted the above method of doing business, feel confident that it will be beneficial to the interests of their cus- out of panison filling and of line stopio tomers, as well as their own.
-They have just received in addition to their former stock, a su que paraduos 'auj ou jo isos auf.
+The subscribers having adopted the above method of doing business, feel confident that it will be beneficial to the interests of their cus- out Aq posiones Alinians of lin stobio tomers, as well as their own.
+They have just The cost of the Hive, compared with its stock, a sit dir benegation to their former stock, a sit dir benegation to the sit direction large assortment of Dry Goods selected with 'di pnons 'HINOHS MINGNEY care.
+Also, Groceries, Hardware, &c. which they will sell at prices to suit the times.